-We have several ongoing collaborations dedicated to understanding global relationships between music and language.
+We have several ongoing projects dedicated to understanding global relationships between music and language.
 The first major output from this work ("Many Voices 1") was published in Science Advances.
 It features the 75 coauthors from 46 countries shown below singing and speaking in our own native/heritage languages (see video below and news coverage in the New York Times and Scientific American).

 These projects have received funding from Aotearoa New Zealand's Royal Society Te Apārangi (Rutherford Discovery Fellowship and Marsden Fund) and the Japan Society for the Promotion of Science.